rodlie/breakdown/README.md

 # Breakdown

-A library for parsing Google Breakpad crash dumps.
+A library for parsing Google Breakpad crash dumps on Windows (MinGW-only), macOS (untested) and Linux.

+This library uses a fork of Google Breakpad.

 ## Build and install
 Requires CMake (3.0+), a c++11 compatible compiler (only GCC tested) and libzip.